 Get ready for a few tongue twisters, because these Icelandic cities are some of the hardest to pronounce.

-Iceland’s most famous and noteworthy cities include; Reykjavik – (Iceland’s capital and largest city), Akureyri (the largest town outside of the capital, located in the north of Iceland), Hafnarfjörður (south of Reykjavik), Borgarnes (on the west coast of Iceland), Egilsstaðir (in the east of Iceland) and Ísafjörður – (located in the remote Westfjords region).
+Iceland’s most famous and noteworthy cities to stay in Iceland include; Reykjavik – (Iceland’s capital and largest city), Akureyri (the largest town outside of the capital, located in the north of Iceland), Hafnarfjörður (south of Reykjavik), Borgarnes (on the west coast of Iceland), Egilsstaðir (in the east of Iceland) and Ísafjörður – (located in the remote Westfjords region).

 The best way to travel through Iceland is by hiring a comfortable vehicle that you can use to drive from place to place and stop and go at your own leisure.